-A living room, on the other hand, is typically reserved for more formal occasions like entertaining special guests, hosting cocktail parties, and displaying prized possessions.
+A living room, on the other hand, is typically reserved for entertaining more casual acquaintances, hosting cocktail parties, and displaying prized possessions.

 Due to their function, most people seek to keep their formal living rooms free of clutter and company-ready all of the time.
 If you’ve got small kids or pets, that’s not an easy thing to do!
 So, let’s ROCK it.